Efficiently computing runs on a trie: Runs in a Trie

 \subsection{Computing Runs}

 To compute all runs in a trie, we extend the algorithm for strings to the trie case.
-After computing the longest Lyndon word that is a prefix of $\CSTsuf{v}$ for each node $v$ for the two lexicographic orderings $\prec_0$ and $\prec_1$, we must next see if they are \Lroot{}s of runs by checking how long the periodicity extends.
-Given a longest Lyndon word $y = \pathstr(v_i,v_j)$ w.r.t. $\prec_\ell$ that starts at $v_i$, we can compute the longest common extension from nodes $v_i$ and $v_j$ towards the root, i.e., the longest common prefix $z=\pathstr(v_j,v_k)$ between $\CSTsuf{v_i}$ and $\CSTsuf{v_j}$.
-To avoid outputting duplicate runs, $y$ will be a candidate \Lroot{} only if $|z| < |y|$ and $\pathstr(v_i)[|y|+|z|+1] \prec_\ell \pathstr(v_i)[|z|+1]$.
+After computing the longest Lyndon word that is a prefix of $\CSTsuf{u}$ for each node $u$ for the two lexicographic orderings $\prec_0$ and $\prec_1$, we must next see if they are \Lroot{}s of runs by checking how long the periodicity extends.
+Given a longest Lyndon word $y = \pathstr(u,v)$ w.r.t. $\prec_\ell$ that starts at $u$, we can compute the longest common extension from nodes $u$ and $v$ towards the root, i.e., the longest common prefix $z$ between $\CSTsuf{u}$ and $\CSTsuf{v}$.
+To avoid outputting duplicate runs, we will process only the left-most (deepest) \Lroot{} of each run.
+This can be done by processing the \Lroot{}s from the leaves.
+Whenever $|z| \geq |y|$, this implies that the longest Lyndon word starting at $v$ is also $y$, so we mark node $v$ as not being the left-most \Lroot{} for $\ell$.
 Using the suffix tree of the trie, this longest common extension query can be computed in constant time after linear time preprocessing, since it amounts to lowest common ancestor queries (e.g.~\cite{DBLP:conf/latin/BenderF00}).
 The central difficulty of our problem is in computing the longest common extension in the opposite direction, i.e. towards the leaves, because the paths can be branching.
 We cannot solve this problem by simply considering longest common extensions on the common suffix trie for the reverse strings, since, as observed in Section~\ref{sec:Preliminaries}, this can lead to a quadratic blow-up in the size of the trie.

-We overcome this problem by reducing the longest common extension query in the leaf direction to several queries of finding the lexicographically closest suffix that is in a specific subtree and at a specific depth.
-We use the following result for range predecessor queries multiple times to achieve Lemma~\ref{lem:depthConstrainedLongestLCEonTrie}.
-A range predecessor problem is to pre-process $n$ points on a $[1,n]^2$ grid where all points differ in both coordinates, so as to answer the query: given three integers $x_1,x_2,y$ find the point $\RangePred{x_1,x_2,y} = (u,v)$ such that $x_1 \leq u \leq x_2$, and $v$ is the largest such that $v\leq y$. \begin{theorem}[Range Predecessor Queries (Theorem 5.1 in~\cite{DBLP:conf/soda/BelazzouguiP16})] Given $n$ points from the grid $[1,n]^2$, we can in $O(n\sqrt{\log n})$ time build a data structure that occupies $O(n\log n)$ bits of space and that answers range predecessor queries in $O(\sqrt{\log n}\log \log n)$ time.
-The construction uses $O(n\log n)$ bits of working space. \end{theorem} By converting each of the $y$ coordinates to $n - y+1$, range successor queries $\RangeSucc{x_1,x_2,y}$ can also be achieved in the same time/space bounds.